cybernetics/JTemplate/README.md

 * `org.jtemplate.util`
     * `IteratorAdapter` - adapter class that presents the contents of an iterator as an iterable cursor

-It also includes the following classes for implementing template-driven REST services:
+JTemplate also provides the following classes for implementing template-driven REST services:

 * `org.jtemplate`
     * `DispatcherServlet` - abstract base class for REST services
     * `RequestMethod` - annotation that associates an HTTP verb with a service method
     * `ResourcePath` - annotation that associates a resource path with a service method
     * `ResponseMapping` - annotation that associates a template with a method result
-    * `JSONEncoder` - class used for encoding responses that are not associated with a template
+    * `JSONEncoder` - class for encoding responses that are not associated with a template
 * `org.jtemplate.sql`
     * `Parameters` - class for simplifying execution of prepared statements